 He leaves to cherish his memories: sons Johnny Davis and Joey Davis of Adairsville, Ga., Johnny (Dorothy) Wells of Douglasville, Ga, Willie Wells of Douglasville, Ga., and Willie Holloway of McCormick, SC; Daughters Carol Wells of Douglasville, Ga and Kathy Sutton of Douglasville, Ga.
 Brothers; Fred (Peggy) Wells of Lincolnton, Ga.,Milton Wells of McCormick, SC; Sister Lula Crite of Lincolnton, Ga.
 Grandchildren; Corey Davis, Alexis Hatfield, Alonzo Alexander, Kelley Alexander, Sheena Alexander, Andrew Wells, Jonathan Wells, Steven Wells, David Wells, Evelyn Burch, and Steven Chandler.
 Two sister in laws Pearl Wells of Calhoun Falls, SC and Virggle Wells of Stone Mountain Ga.

 Johnie also leaves behind a very special niece Annie Wells and a host of great grandchildren, nieces, nephews, and friends who love him and will miss him dearly.

-To send flowers to Johnie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Johnie F. Wells, please visit our floral store.